chriskmnds/citystats-mashup/README.md

 Open City Stats is a stand-alone client application built in [Angular](https://angularjs.org/) and [D3.js](http://d3js.org/) intended for exploring statistical data.
 The current implementation explores statistics about cities and villages in [Cyprus](http://en.wikipedia.org/wiki/Cyprus).
 These can be grouped together via the graphical interface for aggregated results, hence deeper exploration and comparison.

 The project is currently under development, needs code clean-up and extensions, but it is in fully working condition.
 To try out the application simply clone the repo, place in your web server, and open index.html in any modern browser.
 A dummy dataset (data.json) is used for testing and demonstrating purposes.
-The final product will be released as a generic client-side application.

 ### Screenshots